Sweden and sustainability

 Sustainable housing

-On the edge of Stockholm’s urban park, the new ‘eco-quarter’ of Norra DjurgĂ„rdsstaden, Stockholm Royal Seaport, is using an old gasworks to build thousands of eco-friendly homes complete with biogas produced from food waste, as well as providing electric car chargers and planning a new tram line.
+On the edge of Stockholm’s urban park, the ‘eco-quarter’ of Norra Djurgårdsstaden, Stockholm Royal Seaport, is using an old gasworks to build thousands of eco-friendly homes complete with biogas produced from food waste, as well as providing electric car chargers and planning a new tram line.
 But the real innovation is behind the walls and under the ground.

+Stockholm Royal Seaport is a test bed for a globally innovative smart energy grid in partnership with energy companies, universities and homebuilders.
 Swedes use three times as much energy as the global average to combat the cold climate and power their high-tech society, but living in cities is potentially more energy-efficient too.
-Stockholm Royal Seaport is a test bed for a globally innovative smart energy grid in partnership with energy companies, universities and homebuilders.

 Future transport

 Urban innovation is making waves in other parts of Sweden too.
 In Karlshamn in the south, the council now uses electric cargo bikes for some of its deliveries, rather than lorries.
 It's a solution with two-fold benefits: it's more environmentally friendly and safer for school children and people living in the area.
+A small pedal stroke for man, a big step for sustainability in Sweden?

 In Stockholm around 850,000 people use public transport on a normal day.
 The entire underground system runs on green electricity, and since 2017 all buses have been running on renewable fuels, which was actually the target for 2025.